In which career can you have the biggest positive impact on the world?

 One key question is whether you have a reasonable chance of getting some of the top jobs listed earlier.

-The government and political positions require people with a well-rounded skill-set, able to meet lots of people and maintain relationships, and the patience to work with a slow moving bureaucracy.
-It’s also ideal if you’re a US citizen that might be able to get security clearance, and don’t have an unconventional past that could get used against you.
+The government and political positions require people with a well-rounded skill-set, the ability to meet lots of people and maintain relationships, and the patience to work with a slow moving bureaucracy.
+It’s also ideal if you’re a US citizen that might be able to get security clearance, and don’t have an unconventional past that could create problems if you choose to work in politically sensitive roles.

 The more research focused positions would typically require the ability to get into a top 10 grad school in a relevant area and deep interest in the issues.
 For instance, when you read about the issues, do you get ideas for new approaches to them?
 Read more about predicting fit in research.